 - With a sharp knife, remove kernels from the cob.
 You will need 435g of corn kernels, which is about 2 large cobs or 3 medium-sized cobs.
 (Optional: reserve 4 larger pieces of corn, this will be the corn brûlée topping.)

 - Transfer kernels to a blender.
-Add heavy cream to to the blender and blend on high speed until smooth.
+Add heavy cream to to the blender and blend on high speed until very smooth.

 - Transfer corn puree to the refrigerator to chill.
 I like spreading the puree on a quarter sheet pan or large plate to speed up the chilling process.